Neepawa: Attractions

 The Margaret Laurence Home is a designated Provincial Heritage Site and a Level 2 Museum.
 This is the house where Margaret Laurence grew up in Neepawa as a youth.
 In addition the Riverside Cemetery in Neepawa is the resting place of Margaret Laurence.
 The cemetery's Davidson Memorial was the signature of Laurence's book The Stone Angel.
 This cemetery is also the furthest west in which any Titanic passenger was buried.
 Four young men from the village of Fritham in Hampshire, England, went down with the Titanic in 1912: Lewis Hickman (aged 32), Leonard Mark Hickman (aged 24), Stanley George Hickman (aged 21), and Ambrose Hood (aged 21).
 A gravestone in memory of the Hickman brothers can be found in Riverside Cemetery.
 The Beautiful Plains Museum is a heritage railway station that was the home of the museum since 1981.
 The original railway station was built in 1901.

 The Lily Festival in Neepawa first began in 1996 and today features the over 2,000 different kinds of Lily that are grown in Neepawa.
 Neepawa sees around 12,000 visitors in the town during the Lily Festival each July.

 The Roxy Theatre Neepawa is a community-run theatre that was built in 1906.
 The theatre hosts live arts and films.
 The Roxy Theatre was the setting for the 2015 film Amityville Playhouse (UK/Europe release) or Amityville Theatre (U.S. release).
 Both the Roxy and the Towns Court House were used in the film (as were other locations in the town) which was shot in September 2014.

 Sports

-Junior and senior sports teams in Neepawa include: